 Students may not use personal electronic devices, such as cell phones, game systems, VR devices, cellular enabled watches, etc., during the school day.
-Each secondary school classroom has a cellphone caddy into which all devices may be placed upon entry into classrooms.
-Students may not use their devices at any time during the school day within the school building.
+Students are required to leave these items in their bookbag.
+They should remain out of sight and off during the school day.
+Students may not use their devices at any time during the school day.
 If a student is observed using their device during the school day, that device is to be confiscated and may only be returned to the student's parent or guardian.
-Repeated confiscation of personal electronic devices are subject to progressive disciplinary action.
+If a student records any activities during a school day without expressed permission from the school principal, they will be subject to disciplinary action.

 Any student, who uses a cellular telephone or other personal device for unlawful activity while on school property, or while attending any school function or activity, will be subject to disciplinary action that may include out-of-school suspension or a recommendation for expulsion.
-Mecklenburg County Public Schools is not responsible for lost, stolen, or damaged personal cellular telephones or other personal electronic devices.
+Mecklenburg County Public Schools is not responsible for lost or stolen personal cellular telephones or other personal electronic devices.